-Frances Kyle and Averil Deverel: The first Irish women called to the bar
+Frances Kyle and Averil Deverell: The Irish women who raised the bar

 This is borne out by the lack of physical evidence of these early women lawyers - the 100 Years project finally found a photograph of the first woman solicitor in the UK just last year.

-The 100 Years project is about telling the stories of pioneers like Averill Deverell and Frances Kyle.
+The 100 Years project is about telling the stories of pioneers like Ms Deverell and Ms Kyle.

 "It's important to share these stories so that the current generation know they are not the first.
 They build on a strong foundation of others who went before," Ms Denis-Smith said.